Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Fimbulwinter.png" Align=right width=8% height=8%>

 - A fully stacked Winter's Approach
-- Hide
+- Studded Leather
 - Attunement

 **Mana**: You gain +18 maximum mana.

 **Awe**: Your maximum hit points increase with a number equal to half your maximum mana.

-**Everlasting**: Whenever you immobilize a creature, you gain temporary hit points equal to half your current mana.
-Once this effect is used, it cannot be used again until 30 seconds pass.
+**Everlasting**: Whenever you spend mana, you gain temporary hit points equal to twice the mana spent.

 _While wearing this armor you have a +2 to your armor class_